Floriannue/CORApy/readme.md

 # CORA Translation Project

-Bachelor project to automatically translate the [CORA toolbox](https://github.com/TUMcps/CORA) from MATLAB to Python using Large Language Models (LLMs).
+Bachelor project: supervised automatic translation of the [CORA toolbox](https://github.com/TUMcps/CORA) from MATLAB to Python using Large Language Models (LLMs).
 The process is organized in [Cursor](https://www.cursor.com), with **Claude-4-Sonnet** as the primary model and **Gemini-2.5-Pro** as backup. readme_florian.md contains my instructions for the model.

 ## Setup Instructions